 The Supervisory Board should be composed in such a way that its members together possess the necessary expertise, skills and professional experience to properly perform their duties.
-In view of Bayer AG’s global operations, the Supervisory Board endeavors at all times to have several members who have international business experience or an international background.
-A further objective concerning the composition of the Supervisory Board is that, absent special circumstances, its members should not hold office beyond the end of the next Annual Stockholders’ Meeting following their 72nd birthday, and that at least 75% of the Supervisory Board members must be independent.
-The Supervisory Board assesses the independence of its members according to the recommendation contained in Section 5.4.2 of the German Corporate Governance Code.
+In view of Bayer AG’s global operations, the Supervisory Board has set itself the goal of always having several members with international business experience or an international background.
+A further objective concerning the composition of the Supervisory Board is that, absent special circumstances, its members should not hold office beyond the end of the next Annual Stockholders’ Meeting following their 72nd birthday.
+With a view to avoiding potential conflicts of interest, the Supervisory Board has set itself the goal that more than half of the stockholder representatives be independent and also that at least three quarters of the total Supervisory Board membership (stockholder and employee representatives) be independent.
+The Supervisory Board assesses the independence of its members according to the recommendation contained in Section 5.4.2 of the May 15, 2012 version of the German Corporate Governance Code.
 In assessing independence, the Supervisory Board also considers the criteria given in the recommendation of the European Commission of February 15, 2005.1

 Implementation status of the objectives

 The Supervisory Board has several members with international business experience and other international connections.
-The target maximum age of 72 for members of the Supervisory Board is exceeded by one member, Dr. Manfred Schneider.
-He has remained in office as a member and Chairman of the Supervisory Board beyond the Annual Stockholders’ Meeting that followed his 72nd birthday (Annual Stockholders’ Meeting 2011) in order to avoid a change of chairmanship shortly before the regular Supervisory Board elections.
-One member, Hubertus Schmoldt, has been a member of the Supervisory Board since 1995, and thus has served more than three terms of office.
-However, Mr. Schmoldt has no business ties to the company or its Board of Management that in the opinion of the Supervisory Board could result in a conflict of interest.
-Currently, 10% of the Supervisory Board members are women.
-An increase in the proportion of women on the Supervisory Board is targeted for the next regular elections to be held at the Annual Stockholders’ Meeting in 2012.
-This objective is taken into account in the nominations submitted by the Supervisory Board to this Annual Stockholders’ Meeting.
+The target maximum age of 72 is not exceeded by any member of the Supervisory Board.
+One member of the Supervisory Board, Werner Wenning, was the Chairman of the company’s Board of Management until 2010.
+One member, Ernst-Ludwig Winnacker, has been a member of the Supervisory Board since 1997, and thus has served more than three terms of office.
+However, neither Mr. Wenning nor Mr. Winnacker has any personal or business relationship with the company or a governance body of the company that in the opinion of the Supervisory Board gives rise to a material conflict of interest of a more than temporary nature.
+The elections to the Supervisory Board held in 2012 resulted in an increase in the proportion of women on the Supervisory Board from 10% to 15%.

 Disclosure of securities transactions by members of the Board of Management or Supervisory Board